Trusted WordPress tutorials, when you need them most.

 The advantage of VPS hosting is that you can choose your web server size and scale it as your website grows.

-This ensures that you get the amount of resources you need without upgrading to a dedicated server or enterprise hosting plan.
+This ensures you get the resources you need without upgrading to a dedicated server or enterprise hosting plan.

-Suitable For: eCommerce stores, large and content-rich websites with a lot of multimedia files like hosted audio or video files.
-Ideal for 30,000 to 100,000 page views, depending on the server configuration.
+Suitable for: eCommerce stores, large, content-rich websites with a lot of multimedia files, such as hosted audio or video files.
+It is ideal for 30,000 to 100,000 page views, depending on the server configuration.

 Web Server Size: Server configurations vary among companies and are priced accordingly.
 You can choose from different configurations or create your own from a hosting control panel.